Working Mothers and Breastfeeding

 Breastfeeding is a necessary part of bringing up an infant and should be treated as such by the nursing mother and by the other staff where she works and whose support she may need from time to time.

-About the author: Avni Kaul is India’s most trusted nutritionist and wellness coach.
-She is a certified nutritionist as well as Diabetes Educator and specializes in weight management, child nutrition, skin and beauty health, thyroid disorder, cardiovascular health, diabetic management, wedding nutrition, sports nutrition, and corporate wellness.
+About the author: Avni Kaul is the most trusted and top nutritionist in Delhi, India, and wellness coach.
+She is a certified nutritionist as well as a Diabetes Educator and specializes in weight management, child nutrition, skin and beauty health, thyroid disorder, cardiovascular health, diabetic management, wedding nutrition, sports nutrition, and corporate wellness.

 Share with your network